gw2-addon-loader/GW2-Addon-Manager/README.md

 If things don't work, please open an issue describing the problem and include the error message (if applicable) and what add-ons you have installed.

 ### The Versions
-- **Standalone**: You should be able to download and use a single .ps1 file from this folder and have it work properly.
-To set naming preferences, game path, etc, you need to edit the script itself.
 - **Configurable**: The scripts in this folder can be run individually or all at once.
 They rely on the `dll_config.ini` file to get various settings used within.
 Using `update_all.bat` to perform all updates at once is recommended.
+- **Standalone**: You should be able to download and run a single powershell script from this folder and have it work properly.
+To set naming preferences, game path, etc, you need to edit the script itself.
+These are meant more for testing or for those who don't care about an interface, or those who want to play with and edit the scripts without messing with a configuration file.

 #### To-Do:
-- Add simple UI to `update_all.ps1` to have options to edit the fields in `dll_config.ini` and provide status reports on the updates.
+- Add option to specify what add-ons are installed and automatically determine the right names for their dlls
 - See if it's possible to schedule the full update to run every so often in order for it to be an auto-check for updates